 Instead, inquire about after-school tutoring, and don’t be afraid to ask questions during class.
 If you feel like you’ve fallen too far behind for comfort, look to outside support, such as a private learning academy, for extra help.
 They’ll offer courses and programs that will get you back on track and feeling confident!

 Don’t overwhelm yourself by spending more time comparing grades than preparing for your studies.
 Make sure that you’re measuring your success by how it benefits your long-term goals, and not by how you measure up to other students.
 That being said, take proactive steps to manage your stress and your grades.

 Remember, falling behind doesn’t mean you have to stay behind.
 If you feel that your classmates are outperforming you by leaps and bounds, don’t be afraid to ask for help!

 MEK Review offers H.S.
 Honors courses, which can help prepare students for advanced curriculum courses, and aid struggling students.
-We also offer expert college test prep to significantly improve SAT, SAT Subject, and ACT scores!
+We also offer expert college test prep to significantly improve SAT/ACT scores!